inc-lc/inc-lc.github.io/index.md

     - A reformulation of that proof using (step-indexed) logical relations and operational semantics, for simply-typed λ-calculus (without or with recursion) and untyped λ-calculus (Appendix C).

-    This is a draft, and Chapter 17 is known to contain a few mistakes.
+    This is a draft, and Chapter 17 is known to contain a few mistakes and infelicities.

 # Papers
   - [A theory of changes for higher-order languages — incrementalizing λ-calculi by static differentiation](resources/pldi14-ilc-author-final.pdf) (updated version).
 With Yufei Cai, Tillmann Rendel, and Klaus Ostermann.
 PLDI '14, pp. 145--155.